Close

 What Current Resources Exist?

 The undergraduate section of the Integrative Biology Website included 43 webpages, nine of which were listed under the main navigation.
-The older webpages were very text-heavy.
-The information architecture and user interface needed improvement.
+Many of the older pages were text-heavy, and the information architecture and user interface needed improvement.

-In the past year, only one new page was added, the Hands-On Opportunities Database.
-This database was developed based on real user needs.
+In the past year, only one new page was added, the Hands-On Opportunities Database, created in response to student needs.

 Index cards sorted on a table.